This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 - Connectivity of the protected machine to the Internet is required when installing the agent, during initial agent pairing, and at all times during the backup process.

-- The Datto Direct to Cloud Logging, Datto Direct to Cloud Service, and DattoProvider services will be installed on the test machine during this process.
-To ensure continuity of backups, it is extremely important that these processes be allowed to run as an administrator, and that you create exceptions for them in the local antivirus service.
+- The Datto Direct to Cloud Logging, Datto Direct to Cloud Service, and DattoProvider services will be installed by the agent software on the test machine during this process.
+To ensure continuity of backups, it is important that these processes be allowed to run as an administrator, and that you create exceptions for them in the local antivirus service.

 - Only hard drives physically attached to the protected machine can be backed up.
 The Direct to Cloud Agent cannot back up mapped drives.